jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Golni, Pundi, Dadiya, Tunnad, Samuha, Dvariya
     *   **Female:** Bangu, Binan, Enduk, Konis, Kalis, Untam
+    *   **Second names:** Southern Catfolk use toponymic bynames, but these are informal and flexible.
+They take the form [Given Name] di [Place].
+Occasionally, Southern Catfolk use other kinds of bynames too.
+Northern Catfolk have no consistent system of bynames.

 ### Lizardfolk

 ![Lizardfolk portrait](LIZARDFOLK.png "Lizardfolk portrait")

 *   **Physical Description:** Lizardfolk are reptilian humanoids with red or greenish brown scales and sharp claws.
+*   **Lifespan:** Lizardfolk reach adulthood at 20 years, middle age at 40 years, elderhood at 60 years, and usually die by 80 years.
+They can live up to 110 years.
 *   **Homeland:** They hail from the marsh province of Nightglade.
 *   **Culture:** Lizardfolk culture emphasizes ecological spirituality, ancestor veneration, and clan loyalty.
 *   **Disposition:** Lizardfolk are, on the whole, enemies of the Yargyez Empire.
 The Lizardfolk rulers who agreed to peacefully cede their lands to the Yargyez Empire in exchange for continuous rule are viewed as traitors to their own race.
 Factions of Lizardfolk across Nightglade actively resist Yargyez presence in the province.
 Many rebels have taken to underground caves across Nightglade and Eastgardia to stage attacks on Imperial outposts.